UI States

 Overview

-UI states allow you to control how your App reacts as users enter data or as they navigate through your data and interact with different workflow elements.
+UI states allow you to control how your App reacts as users enter data or as they navigate through your data and interact with different UI elements.

-Each transition to a new UI state can alter the UI presentation of multiple elements from a single trigger action.
+Each action such as a click of a button or change of data in the UI can transition to a new UI state (a rule) that can alter the UI view of multiple elements from a single action.

 UI States App